OGGM/mb_simulator/HOWTO_RELEASE.md

 git pull
 ```
 2. Edit `version.py` to reflect the new version number (`v1.3`, `v1.4`, etc.)
-3. On the master branch, commit the release in git:
+3. On the main branch, commit the release in git:
 ```
 git commit -a -m 'Release v1.X'
 ```